geoschem/geos-chem/test/GCHP/README.md

 ## Contents

 `integration`
-- Contains scripts for running integration tests for GEOS-Chem Classic.
+- Contains scripts for running integration tests for GCHP.